ipfs/community/CONTRIBUTING_GO.md

 **When can a PR be merged?**

 * Small changes should get one review from someone (preferably on the go team if it's a code change) who can sanity check the change.
 * Large changes, especially interface changes, should get signoffs from anyone with a "stake".
 This is *usually* just the reviewers that GitHub recommends.
-However, if you're not sure, say so and let someone else merge perform the actual merge.
+However, if you're not sure, say so and let someone else perform the actual merge.
 Never be afraid to ask for guidance.
 * All merges to go-ipfs are gated by the maintainer in service of P.2.

 ## Pull Request Reviews